Understanding copyright, trademarks and patents and why protecting your IP could add value to your business.

-In 2019, SMEs making legal claims to protect their IP increased by a massive 68%, with initial IP registrations surging greatly, demonstrating that more and more business owners are waking up to the importance of protecting their IP for the long-term.
+In 2019, SMEs making legal claims to protect their IP increased by a massive 68%, with initial IP registrations surging greatly, demonstrating that more and more business owners are waking up to the importance of protecting their IP for the long term.

 But where exactly do you start if you’re a new business owner and a novice to the world of IP?
-Moreover, what is the actual process for registering IP and how does it add value to your business?
+Moreover, what is the actual process for registering IP, and how does it add value to your business?

-How to assess your intellectual property?
+How do you assess your intellectual property?

 Firstly, it is wise to critically analyse your unique selling point and review what products or services you are creating and how you are positioning them in the market.
-This gives you the opportunity to assess what areas you wish to protect and identify where to develop the business in the future, ranging from logos, taglines and branding through to physical inventions, such as unique software platforms.
+This gives you the opportunity to assess what areas you wish to protect and identify where to develop the business in the future, ranging from logos, taglines and branding to physical inventions, such as unique software platforms.